 - Face Doodling: In episode 16, this is how Cure Black solves the problem of telling a brainwashed classmate apart from the Zakennas that have taken on said classmate's appearance.

-- Fighting Your Friend: The second movie finally answered the Fanon question of who would win in a straight Cure Black vs. Cure White fight.
-(It only took some Brainwashed and Crazy magic to make it happen.)
-The answer: Cure White by TKO.
+- Fighting Your Friend: The second movie has this happening between Cure Black and Cure White.
+It only took some Brainwashed and Crazy magic to make it happen.

 - Frills of Justice:

 - Frilly Upgrade: Just look at their outfits in the first season, then their outfits at Max Heart.

 - Golden Super Mode: The Golden Power from the first movie comes with gold clothes and diamond jewelry.

 - Good Old Fisticuffs: Well, before they start raining hell on their opponents.